keithpatton/kandid-policy-document/terms.md

 You must not submit any user content to the website that is or has ever been the subject of any threatened or actual legal proceedings or other similar complaint.

-kandid reserves the right to edit or remove any material submitted to this website, or stored on kandid's servers, or hosted or published upon this website.
+kandid reserves the right to edit or remove any material submitted to the website, or stored on kandid's servers, or hosted or published upon the website.

-Notwithstanding kandid's rights under these terms and conditions in relation to user content, kandid does not undertake to monitor the submission of such content to, or the publication of such content on, this website.
+Notwithstanding kandid's rights under these terms and conditions in relation to user content, kandid does not undertake to monitor the submission of such content to, or the publication of such content on, the website.

 ## No warranties

-This website is provided “as is” without any representations or warranties, express or implied.  kandid makes no representations or warranties in relation to this website or the information and materials provided on this website.
+the website is provided “as is” without any representations or warranties, express or implied.  kandid makes no representations or warranties in relation to the website or the information and materials provided on the website.

 Without prejudice to the generality of the foregoing paragraph, kandid does not warrant that:

-this website will be constantly available, or available at all; or the information on this website is complete, true, accurate or non-misleading.
+the website will be constantly available, or available at all; or the information on the website is complete, true, accurate or non-misleading.

-Nothing on this website constitutes, or is meant to constitute, advice of any kind.
+Nothing on the website constitutes, or is meant to constitute, advice of any kind.
 If you require advice in relation to any legal, financial or medical matter you should consult an appropriate professional.

 ## Limitations of liability

-kandid will not be liable to you (whether under the law of contact, the law of torts or otherwise) in relation to the contents of, or use of, or otherwise in connection with, this website:
+kandid will not be liable to you (whether under the law of contact, the law of torts or otherwise) in relation to the contents of, or use of, or otherwise in connection with, the website:

 for any indirect, special or consequential loss; or for any business losses, loss of revenue, income, profits or anticipated savings, loss of contracts or business relationships, loss of reputation or goodwill, or loss or corruption of information or data.